 The alarm events can vary significantly, from routine maintenance and regular cycle notifications to emergencies.
 In most cases, the alarm events are being monitored by a human operator, who decides if they should remain active.
 SCADA system alarms also have different indicators of an alarm, ranging from simply a flashing area on a SCADA monitoring screen to a siren for emergency alerts.

 SCADA systems are widely used in many public and private industrial sectors today.
-And there is a variety of SCADA software solutions available for organizations to choose from.
+There is a variety of SCADA software solutions available for organizations to choose from.

 Here are several examples of popular SCADA systems:

-Another important industrial automation technology is PLC (Programmable logic controllers).
+Another important industrial automation technology component is PLC (Programmable logic controllers).